ArthurLoboLobo/eduh/plan.md

 ### 3.4 API routes

 #### `POST /api/auth/send-code`
-- Receives `{ email }` in the request body.
+- Receives `{ email, language }` in the request body. `language` is `'pt-BR'` or `'en'` (default: `'pt-BR'`).
 - Validates the email format.
 - Finds or creates the user in the database.
+- Checks if the user already has an OTP code created less than 60 seconds ago — if so, return 429 with `{ error: 'RATE_LIMITED', retryAfterSeconds: N }` where N is `60 - elapsed seconds since last code`.
+- Deletes any existing OTP codes for the user.
 - Generates a random 6-digit code.
 - Stores the OTP code in the `otp_codes` table (expires in 10 minutes).
-- Sends the code via Resend to the user's email.
+- Sends the code via Resend to the user's email, in the language specified by the request.
 - Returns success (does not reveal whether the email already existed).

 #### `POST /api/auth/verify-code`